frouo/next-markdown/examples/blogging/README.md

 `next-markdown` is blog-aware.

-It automatically lists all the files within the same directory in the `props` of the rendered _index.md_.
+It automatically lists all available paths adjacent to /blog in the `props` of the rendered _index.md_.

 Example: